A portable video game that allows you to play indefinitely would be a parent's worst nightmare.

-Instead of expensive and environmentally hazardous batteries eventually ending up in landfills, this device harvests energy from the sun and the user.
+Instead of expensive and environmentally hazardous batteries eventually ending up in landfills, this device harvests energy from the sun and from the user.
 Enough energy to allow you to play it practically forever without having to stop and recharge the battery.

 "It is the first battery-free interactive device that harvests energy from user actions," he said Josiah Hester from Northwestern, who co-led the research.
 "When you press a button, the device converts that energy into something that powers your game."

 "Sustainable gaming will become a reality and we have taken an important step in that direction by completely eliminating the battery."
-That's what he says Przemyslaw Pawelczak of TU Delft, who co-led the research.
+This is what he says Przemyslaw Pawelczak of TU Delft, who co-led the research.
 "With our platform, we want to say that it is possible to create a sustainable video game system that brings fun and joy to the user."

-Hester is an assistant professor of electrical, computer, and computer engineering at Northwestern's McCormick School of Engineering.
+Hester is an assistant professor of electrical, computer and computer engineering at Northwestern's McCormick School of Engineering.
 Pawelczak is an assistant professor at the Embedded Software Lab at TU Delft.
 Their team includes Jasper de Winkel and Vito Kortbeek, both Ph.D. candidates for TU Delft.

 How is the Game Boy made without battery?

 The game platform developed by the researchers is the size and form factor of the original Game Boy, while being equipped with a series of solar panels around the screen.

 Button pressing by the user is a second source of energy.